Ukraine thwarts Russian advances; fight rages for Mariupol

 But it’s not clear how much of the city Russia holds, with fleeing residents saying fighting continues street by street.

-A senior U.S. defense official, speaking condition of anonymity to give the Pentagon’s assessment, said Russian ships in the Sea of Azov were shelling Mariupol.
+A senior U.S. defense official, speaking on condition of anonymity to give the Pentagon’s assessment, said Russian ships in the Sea of Azov have now joined in the shelling of Mariupol.
 The official said there were about seven Russian ships in that area, including a minesweeper and a couple of landing vessels.

 Ukraine’s Defense Ministry said that troops defending the city had destroyed a Russian patrol boat and electronic warfare complex.
 Britain’s Defense Ministry said Ukrainian forces “continue to repulse Russian attempts to occupy” Mariupol.